-Today we’re talking fire safety in tiny homes – why it’s important, why tiny homes on wheels are prone to fires, and the precautions you can take to ensure your journey isn’t cut short by a fire disaster.
+Today we’re talking about fire safety in tiny homes – why it’s important, why tiny homes on wheels are prone to fires, and the precautions you can take to ensure your journey isn’t cut short by a fire disaster.

 Fire safety is one of those things most people don’t think about until after they’ve had a scare of some kind.
 It’s one of those out-of-sight, out-of-mind things.
-Best case scenario is something small that prompts us to evaluate what could have happened and take steps to ensure a similar worse situation doesn’t occur.
+The best case scenario is something small that prompts us to evaluate what could have happened and take steps to ensure a similar worse situation doesn’t occur.

 This last year we’ve seen the worst-case scenario in the tiny home community.
 In 2020, over a dozen buses, RVs, and vans (that we know about) were lost to fires.
 Most resulted in a complete loss of the home.
 A few resulted in the death of beloved family pets, severe burn injuries, and very close calls in the family getting out in time.

 So why are tiny homes on wheels prone to fires, and why is fire safety in tiny homes is important?
 What are the most common causes of fire in them?
 And how can you prevent them from happening?

 Keep reading to learn more.